Call for Colloquia

 • Interactive learning is the norm, heavier workloads are not.

-• All proposals must include all elements required in the on-line proposal form, including a syllabus (drafts are fine), and be submitted by the deadline to be considered.
+• All proposals must include all elements required in the online proposal form, including a syllabus (drafts are fine), and be submitted by the deadline to be considered.

 Eligibility

-Faculty holding other types of positions (excluding Teaching Assistants) may also petition to teach for the Honors College.
+Faculty holding other types of positions (excluding teaching assistants) may also petition to teach for the Honors College.
 Anyone interested in initiating a petition should fill out the webform here.
-The petition process involves a review of the petitioner's experience and qualifications by Honors faculty in related disciplines as well as confirmation from the petitioner's supervisor that this responsibility would be an appropriate addition to their workload.
+The petition process involves a review of the petitioner's experience and qualifications by honors faculty in related disciplines as well as confirmation from the petitioner's supervisor that this responsibility would be an appropriate addition to their workload.

 Compensation